U.S.-NEW ZEALAND RELATIONS

-New Zealand is a strong partner and friend of the United States.
+New Zealand is a strong, steadfast partner and friend of the United States.
 The U.S. diplomatic presence in New Zealand dates back to the commissioning of the first U.S. Consul in 1838.
-Formal diplomatic relations were established in 1942, following the United Kingdom's recognition of New Zealand's domestic and external autonomy within the British Empire.
-During World War II, U.S. military personnel were stationed in New Zealand to prepare for battles such as Guadalcanal and Tarawa.
-The U.S. and New Zealand share common elements of history and culture and a commitment to democratic principles.
-New Zealand's relationship with the U.S. in the post-World War II period was closely associated with the 1951 Australia-New Zealand-United States (ANZUS) security treaty, under which signatories agreed to consult in case of an attack in the Pacific and to "act to meet the common danger."
-This changed in the 1980s, when New Zealand's implementation of a policy barring nuclear-armed and nuclear-powered warships from its ports effectively prevented practical alliance cooperation under ANZUS.
-In 1986, the U.S. suspended its ANZUS security obligations to New Zealand.
+Formal diplomatic relations were established in 1942, following the United Kingdom’s recognition of New Zealand’s domestic and external autonomy within the British Empire.
+During World War II, U.S. military personnel were stationed in New Zealand to prepare for battles such as Tarawa and Guadalcanal.
+The United States and New Zealand share common elements of history and culture and a commitment to democratic principles and the international rules-based order.

 Bilateral Economic Relations